-Whether you are a friend, family member, or Bentley faculty/staff, you may be the first to notice that someone you care about begins to act in a different way.
+Whether you are a friend, family member, or Bentley faculty/staff, you may be the first person to notice that someone you care about begins to act in a different way.
 Never be afraid to ask “Are you okay?”
 You may be the first person to respond to someone, and in the event that the problem centers on a sexual assault or other sexual abuse, this might be the question that helps begin recovery.
 First and foremost, obtain immediate help from University Police or a professional if the survivor is injured or unsafe in any way.

 Helpful strategies for talking with a survivor